 Additionally, lawn aeration promotes improved water infiltration, allowing rainfall or irrigation water to penetrate deeper into the soil.
 This leads to healthier plants and less runoff on your property.

-Best Practices for Aeration in Augusta
+Best Practices for Aeration

 Aeration is essential in promoting healthy root growth and improving water penetration, leading to a lush, green lawn throughout the season.